Can tides explain the low dark matter density in Fornax?: Results

 We shall now focus on the `star' Fornax, as this galaxy has the most mass in tidal tails of all of our examples.
 We collect all the stellar particles that have ever been bound to this dwarf and carry out a mock photometric survey.
 In Fig.~\ref{fig6}, we show the surface brightness maps for our `star' Fornax in 25~deg$^2$ and 400~deg$^2$ regions.
 As in \citet{wangfornaxtidal}, we use the pixel size of 3~arcminutes.
 The analogue Fornax is placed at a distance of 138~kpc.
 We use the small-angle approximation throughout.
 In order to compensate for the sampling noise in our simulations, we smooth the luminosity in each pixel using a Gaussian filter with a standard deviation of 3~arcminutes.
 For stellar particles within the tidal tails, however, this is not sufficient to compensate for inadequate stellar sampling.
 We therefore instead compute the mean surface brightness inside a 7~deg$^2$ area in the tails (as shown with dashed squares in Fig.~\ref{fig6}).

 It can be seen that the detection of stars in the tidal streams requires a surface brightness limit of $\sim35-36$~mag~arcsec$^{-2}$ (note that in the leftmost two panels of Fig.~\ref{fig6} the stream is denser as it follows a path close to the line-of-sight), which has not been reached with DES \citep{wangfornaxtidal}.
 Moreover, the area of 25~deg$^2$ does not seem to provide sufficient coverage to observe the presence of tidal tails, which are clearly visible in the survey area of 400~deg$^2$ (bottom of Fig.~\ref{fig6}).
-We conclude that a larger spatial coverage and deeper surveys are needed for detection of tidal tails in Fornax (provided it is stripped as severely as our `star' analogue) and their existence is not presently ruled out.
-It should also be noted that we have not considered foreground stars in our analysis, which would significantly complicate the identification of stellar streams.
+We conclude that a larger spatial coverage and deeper surveys are needed for the detection of tidal tails in Fornax (provided it is stripped as severely as our `star' analogue) and their existence is not presently ruled out.

+It should be noted that in our analysis so far we have not considered foreground and background stars, which would significantly complicate the identification of stellar streams.
 This could in principle be resolved in the future with kinematic and proper motion studies.
+We explore these prospects further in Fig.~\ref{fig7}, where we show the proper motions, line-of-sight velocities and [Fe/H] values\footnote{The metallicities have been computed as in \citet{thedistinct}, assuming the solar mass fractions of 0.0014M$_{\odot}$ for iron and 0.7381M$_{\odot}$ for hydrogen.} for the stellar particles bound to our simulated dwarf (red), stellar particles in the tidal tails (blue) and the line-of-sight contaminants (black).

+In the left panel of Fig.~\ref{fig7} we display the proper motions from {\it Gaia EDR3} \citep{gaia_edr3} for two regions centred on Fornax: the region within 1.5~degrees of Fornax (purple contours) and the region between 1.5 and 10 degrees from the centre of Fornax (grey contours), corresponding to "background" stars.
+Note that the latter may indeed include the tidal tails of Fornax.
+The density contours are computed by sampling a 1000 times, for each {\it Gaia} source, a multivariate normal distribution defined by the errors on the measurements of the right ascension, $\mu_{\alpha}$, and declination, $\mu_{\delta}$, proper motions and their correlations.
+The contours show regions of equal probability density in both samples.
+The stellar particles belonging to our analogue Fornax are shown in red and its tails are shown in blue.
+Note that the purple contours are centred on the proper motion measurement of Fornax, where we have artificially placed our 'star' analogue.

+It is clear that the proper motions of the tails cluster in the same region as the dwarf itself, potentially easing their detection in the future.
+However, as is clear from the purple probability density ellipses in Fig.~\ref{fig7} (which correspond to stars that are likely to be predominantly Fornax members), the errors on the proper motions are at present large (owing primarily to the relatively large heliocentric distance of Fornax) and it would be difficult to exploit the proper motion measurements to identify the stars belonging to the tidal tails in the near future.